Fares403/Cognita-DE-Layer-Audio-Workers-/README.md

-# Cognita Meeting Audio Data Engineering Pipeline
+# Meeting Audio Data Engineering Pipeline

 This project implements a full audio processing pipeline for meeting recordings, using MinIO for object storage and Python worker scripts for each stage.
 It follows the architecture and steps described in the technical documentation.